AlexField442/Sonic-2-Rewritten/README.md

 ## Major Fixes
 * Fixed the game crashing when placing an object in debug mode after dying.
 * Fixed multisprite objects using the wrong draw function.
 This also means they have the correct priority now.
+* Fixed some rare crashes that could occur with the Chemical Plant boss.
+* Fixed a rare crash that could occur with the Hill Top boss.
+* Fixed some pressure switches in Oil Ocean 2 using invalid subtypes, which could cause problems if the code is significantly rewritten.
+* Fixed a rare crash that could occur with the Oil Ocean boss.
+* Fixed a rare crash that could occur with the Metropolis boss.
 * Fixed a rare crash that could occur with the ascending/descending metal platforms in Wing Fortress.

 ## Minor Fixes